lewis-morris/Skperopt/README.md

 # Skperopt

-A hyperopt wrapper - Simplifying hyperparameter searching with Sklearn style estimators.
+A hyperopt wrapper - simplifying hyperparameter tuning with Scikit-learn style estimators.

 Works with either classification evaluation metrics "f1", "auc" or "accuracy" or regression "rmse" and "mse".